AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 ---
 title: Create a connection
-seo-title: Create a connection in [!UICONTROL Customer Journey Analytics] (CJA).
-description: Describes how to create a connection to a Platform dataset.
-seo-description: Describes how to create a connection to a Platform dataset in [!UICONTROL Customer Journey Analytics].
+description: Describes how to create a connection to a Platform dataset in Customer Journey Analytics.
 ---

 # Create a connection